davaya/openc2-jadn/jadn-v2.0.md

 #### 4.2.4.1 Type Inheritance

-UML defines inherited classifiers, and JADN defines a mechanism for constructing DataType inheritance hierarchies using the `extends` and `restricts` TypeOptions.
+UML defines inherited classifiers, and JADN defines a mechanism for constructing datatype inheritance hierarchies using the `extends` and `restricts` TypeOptions.
 Type inheritance is static;
 it can be implemented as a shortcut that transforms inherited type definitions into expanded form prior to use, or as a runtime classifier operation.